CumulusNetworks/docs/content/cumulus-linux-513/Installation-Management/Upgrading-Cumulus-Linux.md

 - Cumulus Linux does not support the Linux `sudo -E apt-get dist-upgrade` command.
 Be sure to use `sudo -E apt-get upgrade` when upgrading packages.
 - To upgrade from Cumulus Linux 5.11 or 5.12 to Cumulus Linux 5.13, you need 0.8GB of free disk space.
 Before you upgrade, run the NVUE `nv show system disk usage` command or the Linux `sudo df -h` command to show how much disk space you are currently using on the switch.
 {{%/notice%}}

+You can package upgrade the switch to Cumulus Linux 5.13 from:
+- Cumulus Linux 5.12.1
+- Cumulus Linux 5.12.0
+- Cumulus Linux 5.11.1
+- Cumulus Linux 5.11.0
+- Cumulus Linux 5.9.2 (<span class="a-tooltip">[LTS](## "Long-Term Support")</span>) on any Spectrum 1, Spectrum-2, and Spectrum-3 switch; You **cannot** package upgrade from Cumulus Linux 5.9.2 (LTS) on a Spectrum-4 or later switch.

 To upgrade the switch with package upgrade: